markivanugalino/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: MSc in Physics (in progress)
+  - course: MSc in Physics
     institution: University of the Philippines Diliman (Adviser - Ian Vega)
+    year: 2018

   - course: BSc in Physics
     institution: University of the Philippines Diliman (Adviser - Ian Vega)